Vero-Immersive/Vero-Immersive.github.io/docs/index.md

 ## For Developers

 ### Implementation Overview
-Prism  is designed as a userspace GPU driver library that exposes standard OpenGL ES interfaces for compatibility with existing immersive applications.
+Vero  is designed as a userspace GPU driver library that exposes standard OpenGL ES interfaces for compatibility with existing immersive applications.

 ### Server Deployment
 The server runs containerized Android applications on x86-based Linux servers using Docker for filesystem isolation.
 We utilize Intel Houdini binary translator for ARM compatibility and bypass Android's system-wide display composition for optimal performance.
 The server captures only foreground application GPU operations, discarding other system rendering instructions to minimize overhead.